Nuclear990/KafkaClickstream/README.md

 ## Cart Abandonment Pipeline

 Detects users who added products to cart but did not complete a purchase within a session window.
-Publishes abandonment events to a dedicated Kafka topic consumed downstream by a CRM or notification system.
+Publishes abandonment events to a dedicated Kafka topic.

 File: